 (Lakota language exercises are at the bottom of page).

 I have reviewed the Lakota language material and I have a few ideas about how to improve this course.
 If nothing else, I want to show the primacy of native speakers, or should I say the primacy of the natural conversations of native speakers, (at normal speed).
 It seems that many Native language courses are limited to ‘English sandwiching’ or English then Native phrase, English then Native phrase.
 This is a decent way to teach a language but it is not the fastest nor the best.
 In my experience (learning Japanese and Korean as an adult) the best method uses a commercially viable method that can be found in bookstores or in government foreign language programs.
 The best way to teach a language is to demonstrate conversations by native speakers in the target language only from the first day.
 Then, break down the dialogue with grammar, vocabulary, and explanations in English.
 Next, expand the sentences from the dialogue with variations on the sentences, (see examples at the bottom of page).
 In this blog I will show how it is through hearing conversations that children learn naturally.
 It is how toddlers learn by the conversations of older kids, and it how teens and adults learn new words and phrases… from the conversations of others.
 We even pick up new words and phrases from people we never met on radio, t.v., and the internet.
 According to Eleanor Harz Jorden, (please read this short introduction that explains her method of learning language and although this is concerning Japanese, I believe that the principles of language acquisition are the same for all people). the natural sounding and rapid conversation of native speakers, (with no spoken English but only written English translation) is the best tool for learning and should be done from the first day.
 Please note that the conversations can be very short for beginners and much longer for advanced students but they are all at full speed.
 Students should be encouraged to speak at the natural speed as well.
 Native speakers are the final judge of what is correct usage of a language and students should imitate them.
 In a nutshell, language is about social connections, this is the foundation of any language.
-Language allows us to cooperate, to understand each other, and to work together, and to pass on knowledge.
-Lastly, I believe this type of learning is the most effective because conversation exercises all of the skills needed for language at the same time, including context.
+Language allows us to cooperate, to understand each other, to work together, and to pass on knowledge.
+Lastly, I believe this type of learning is the most effective because conversation exercises all of the skills needed for a language at the same time, including context.
 For children, as Noam Chomsky explains in this video clip, language learning begins very early and it seems this is done by eavesdropping on its mother’s conversations: